We will be watching Liverpool play Hull City (H) in the 11th Street Bar on Saturday the 25th of October at 10.00 AM.

 The process to request tickets is as follows (please read carefully):

 1) You must be a signed up LFCNY member to request tickets.
 Membership ranges from $25 to $35 for the season, and includes a LFCNY t-shirt.
 Click here to join;

 Please only submit requests for games you plan on attending.
 Do not request tickets for two fixtures to increase your chances, if you only plan to go to one.
 You will be responsible for payment for all tickets allocated;

-3) The deadline to request tickets will be Sunday, June 29th at 12:00pm.
+3) The deadline to request tickets will be Saturday, October 18th at midnight.
 At that time, we will tabulate the requests received and submit a request to LFC.

 4) Once our ticket allocation is confirmed by LFC, we will communicate via club email to advise which fixtures we received tickets for, and which members were successful in obtaining tickets;